camdan-me/DiscordBotBestPractices/index.md

 - ✔️ **ALWAYS** have an `info` command.
 This should provide basic info such as:
     - ✔️ The library used to run the bot, and what version.
     - ✔️ The usernames of the bot's creators.
     - ✔️ A link to the bot's support server.
-(If appliccable)
+(If applicable)
     - ✔️ A link to the bot's website.
-(If appliccable)
+(If applicable)
     - ✔️ Who to contact for questions or concerns.
 - ✔️ **ALWAYS** ignore other bot's commands.
 Your bot **should not** reply to other bots.
 Read your library's docs to see how to do that.
 - ✔️ **ALWAYS** allow the bot to respond to a mention.
 The response can be either a help message or a simple message telling the user what the bot's prefix is.